 In addition, financial marketer’s also had access to much more SEO information.

 For instance, have you checked your Google Analytics Queries report recently?
-If you look in there now, you might see something which looks a bit like this:

 What does this shift mean?